kiboschool/course-frontend-web-dev/src/lessons/javascript-review/dom/what-is-the-dom.md

 ---

-If you need, [this video](https://www.youtube.com/watch?v=y17RuWkWdn8), explains incredibly well what is the dom and how to query it.
+If you need it, [this video](https://www.youtube.com/watch?v=y17RuWkWdn8), explains incredibly well what is the DOM and how it can be queried.